 This "sample" shows the first input test case.
 It is often useful to go through the sample to understand a challenge.

 6 arr size n = 6 (not passed, see function description parameters)

 1 4 5 7 9 12 arr = [1, 4, 5, 7, 9, 12]

 Sample Output 0

 .
-The value is the element in the array, but its index is since in this case, array indices start from (see array definition under Input Format).
+The value is the element in the array.
+Its index is since the array indices start from (see array definition under Input Format).